Nothing ruins the thrill of sightseeing more than dragging around heavy

 Temporary luggage storage options before check in and after checkout

-In terms of what to do with your luggage before and after check-in, there are several options available for temporary and short-term luggage storage locations.
+Regarding what to do with your luggage before check in and after check-in, you have several options available for temporary and short-term luggage storage locations.

-However, it’s important to keep in mind that not all of these solutions will be available in every city.
-Here are some places and tips to consider for temporary luggage storage:
+However, it’s important to remember that not all of these solutions will be available in every city.

-1) Can You Leave Luggage at a Hotel Before Check-In?
-YES
+1) Hotel luggage storage: Yes, You Can Leave Luggage at a Hotel Before Check-In.

 Yes, you can leave luggage at the hotel before check-in